tinglabs/scAIDE/README.md

 # In the case that n_clusters is unknown: In order to automatically detect the number of clusters,
 # we implemented a weighted BIC value that determines the optimal k based on 'kneedle' point.

 # Important Note: Please set the parameter max_point to a smaller number for small datasets (i.e. less than 2000 cells).
-The max_point defaults to 2000 cells, and the RPH algorithm stops when the reduced number of cells is below max_point (in other words, RPH is not performed if the dataset is smaller than max_point).
+# The max_point defaults to 2000 cells, and the RPH algorithm stops when the reduced number of cells is below max_point.
+# In other words, RPH is not performed if the dataset is smaller than max_point.

 max_point = 50 # Defaults to 2000